fellipecaetano/Redux.swift/README.md

 ```

-### RxSwift

-The "reactive" programming model of Redux matches effortlessly with the concept of observable streams advocated by projects such as [RxSwift](https://github.com/ReactiveX/RxSwift).
-Therefore, Redux.swift ships an extension exposing `Publishers` as `Observables`, effectively turning state changes into a ReactiveX-compatible stream.
-If you include the `Redux.swift/RxSwift` subspec, `Store` conforms to `ObservableType` by default.

 ## Example

 Inside the `Example` directory you will find a sample application that presents a counter, which can be manipulated by increment and decrement buttons.
 To run it:

 1. Clone the repository
 2. Enter the `Example` directory
-3. Open the `Redux.swift.xcworkspace` file in Xcode 7.3
+3. Open the `Redux.swift.xcworkspace` file in Xcode
 4. Select the `ReduxCounterExample` target in the target selection dropdown near the Stop button
 5. Build and run the application